databricks/scala-style-guide/README.md

 ### <a name='anonymous'>Anonymous Methods</a>

-__Avoid extra parentheses and curly braces__ for anonymous methods.
+__Avoid excessive parentheses and curly braces__ for anonymous methods.
 ```scala
 // Correct
 list.map { item =>